Testing Clustered Equal Predictive Ability with Unknown Clusters: Setup and Preliminaries

-This decomposition highlights how heterogeneity in specification and precision drives cross-cluster performance gaps, motivating the C-EPA hypothesis as a testable implication of latent structure in forecast accuracy.

-\textbf{Example 2: Panel data forecasting.} Latent group structures became popular in panel data analysis in the last decade \citep[see][]{bonhomme15a,su16,ando2017clustering,lumsdaine2023estimation}.
+\paragraph*{Example 2: Panel data forecasting} The trade-off between the bias of pooled estimators and the variance of heterogeneous estimators is central to panel forecasting \citep{pesaran26}, and latent group structures have become popular in panel data analysis over the last decade \citep[see][]{bonhomme15a,ando2017clustering,lumsdaine2023estimation}.
 Suppose that two forecasters are interested in a variable $Y_{it}$ whose DGP is given by

-We assume that the vector of predictors $X_{i,t-1}$ is known and fixed, and that the forecast errors $U_{it}$ are independent of all regressors.
+We assume that the vector of predictors $X_{i,t-1}$ is known and fixed, and that the forecast errors $U_{it}$ are independent of all regressors and estimators.
 Two forecasters make the following two forecasts: